nitescuale/nitescuale/README.md

 # Alexandru Nitescu

-Data Science & Applied Mathematics engineer (graduating Oct 2026, CY Tech), currently a Data Analyst / Data Engineer apprentice at Exponens in Paris.
+Freshly Graduated Data Science & Applied Mathematics engineer, currently a Data Analyst / Data Engineer apprentice at Exponens in Paris.
 Relocating to Singapore / East Asia from October 2026 — open to Data Scientist, AI, and ML Engineer roles requiring visa or Employment Pass sponsorship.

 I build production-grade projects end to end — from data pipeline to deployed product — rather than isolated notebooks.
 The two repos below are the most representative examples.